dalesgit/logseq-sd/pages/SD training Feb 13.md

 		- internal practices for us to move to heaing?
 			- people can get to know their protectors.
 Most people can't do it alone.
 Some can.
 			- too often in the therapeutic community **the ego** becomes the bad guy.
-			- Don't  try to get rid of the anxiety but
+			- Don't  try to get rid of the e.g. anxiety -- but get to know the part
+			- culture creating personas out of trauma